 Problem selected Example justification Low interest Of the male and female pupils in grades 4-8, only 30% report a willingness to participate (on top of pupils in extra of that, these are the pupils obtaining the best marks).
-Some of the reasons cited by pupils for English classes their lack of interest include: ⇒ lack of time - 60% of pupils, too many household chores - 72%, focus on other subjects (more important to them) - 43%, ability to develop language skills independently - 46%, ⇒ unlikeable teacher - 20%, too much emphasis on grammar and not enough emphasis on conversational skills - 60%, unattractive classes - 67%.
+Some of the reasons cited by pupils for English classes their lack of interest include: lack of time - 60% of pupils, \bigcirc too many household chores - 72%, focus on other subjects (more important to them) - 43%, ability to develop language skills independently - 46%, unlikeable teacher - 20%, too much emphasis on grammar and not enough emphasis on conversational skills - 60%, unattractive classes - 67%.
 The above data was collected in January 2021.
 An anonymous questionnaire was completed by 90% of pupils in grades 4-8.
-Insufficient linguistic Among the 50 staff members at the school, only one person speaks English at C2 level (the English language teacher).
-The skills of the others are as follows: competence of staff ⇒ 30 people at A1 level, ⇒ 14 people at A2 level, ⇒ 9 people at B1 level, 6 people do not speak English.
+Insufficient linguistic Among the 50 staff members at the school, only one person speaks English at C2 level competence (the English language teacher).
+The skills of the others are as follows: of staff 30 people at A1 level, 14 people at A2 level, 9 people at B1 level, 6 people do not speak English.
 Additionally, teachers indicate a lack of exposure to English (64% of staff), and 70% of staff members report a significant barrier or fear of using the language.
-The analysis was conducted during a teaching staff meeting on ...
-Negative family Many pupils at the school come from families of farmers (around 50%).
+The analysis was conducted during a teaching staff meeting on Negative family Many pupils at the school come from families of farmers (around 50%).
 In these families, only patterns 60% of the parents have a secondary education (of which 50% have a secondary technical education).
 The parents are not aware of the impact of working time spent on studying on the future of young people (based on interviews conducted last year).
-Nearly 20% of the pupils' families are supported by the municipality's social welfare centre these are poor families at risk of inheriting poverty..
+Nearly 20% of the pupils' families are supported by the municipality's social welfare centre - these are poor families at risk of inheriting poverty

-By transforming the selected problems into objectives - while maintaining the structure of the problem tree - you will obtain an objective tree.
-It illustrates the state you want to achieve with your project.
-In the tree diagram, you can see the interdependencies between the different aspects more clearly.
+Table 4.
+Selected problem situations and examples of their justification diagram, you can see the interdependencies between the different aspects more clearly.
 For example, a high level of pupil interest in participating in extra English classes will make it possible to launch an adequate number of hours of these classes - this will be an important element of an appropriate, effective or rich teaching offer which, in turn, will make it possible to achieve the main objective of clear progress of grade 4-8 pupils in learning the foreign language.